mahendrapaipuri/ceems/website/docs/01-philisophy.md

 ### GPU metrics

-Currently, only NVIDIA and AMD GPUs are supported.
-This exporter leverages [DCGM exporter](https://github.com/NVIDIA/dcgm-exporter/tree/main) for NVIDIA GPUs and [AMD SMI exporter](https://github.com/amd/amd_smi_exporter) for AMD GPUs to get GPU metrics of each compute unit.
-DCGM/AMD SMI exporters expose the GPU metrics of each GPU, and the current exporter takes care of the GPU index to compute unit mapping.
+Currently, only nVIDIA and AMD GPUs are supported.
+This exporter leverages [DCGM exporter](https://github.com/NVIDIA/dcgm-exporter/tree/main) for nVIDIA GPUs and [ROCM device metrics exporter](https://github.com/ROCm/device-metrics-exporter) for AMD GPUs to get GPU metrics of each compute unit.
+DCGM/Device metric exporters exposes the GPU metrics of each GPU and the current exporter takes care of the GPU index to compute unit mapping.
 These two metrics can be used together using PromQL to show the metrics of GPU metrics of a given compute unit.